ENCCS/julia-for-hpc/content/overview.rst

 Julia is a dynamically typed language and does not require the declaration of types.
 Counterintuitively, it is notetheless due to its sophisticated type system that Julia is a high-performance language!
-This is because types are *inferred* and used when Julia is run.
+This is because types are *inferred* and used at runtime.

 Julia's type system is also what enables
 `multiple dispatch <https://en.wikipedia.org/wiki/Multiple_dispatch>`__
-on function argument types - this is what sets the language apart from most other languages and makes it fast when combined with JIT and LLVM.
+on function argument types - this is what sets the language apart from most other languages and makes it fast when combined with just-in-time (JIT) compilation using the LLVM compiler toolchain.

-Since types play a fundamental role in Julia’s design it’s important to have a mental model of Julia’s type system.
+Since types play a fundamental role in Julia's design it's important to have a mental model of Julia's type system.
 There are two basic kinds of types in Julia:

 - **Abstract types**: Define the kind of a thing, i.e. represent sets of related types.
 - **Concrete types**: Describe data structures, i.e. concrete implementations that can be used for variables.

 .. code-block:: julia